TheDeanLab/navigate_mmcore_plugin/README.md

 Currently, only stages and shutters are supported.
 Future releases will enable operation of cameras and other devices.

+### Documentation

+Please refer to and contribute to the documentation, which can be found on GitHub Pages: [https://thedeanlab.github.io/navigate-mmcore-plugin/index.html].

 ### Support

 For support or questions about using this template, please open an issue in the GitHub repository.